bostaapp/bosta-ruby/CONTRIBUTING.md

 # Contributing

 We are open to, and grateful for, any contributions made by the community.
-By contributing to Bosta Nodejs SDK, you agree to abide by the [code of conduct](https://github.com/bostaapp/bosta-nodejs/blob/master/CODE_OF_CONDUCT.md).
+By contributing to Bosta Ruby SDK, you agree to abide by the [code of conduct](https://github.com/bostaapp/bosta-ruby/blob/master/CONTRIBUTING.md).

 ### Commit Messages